-The goal of [Modify to your district/program name] is to ensure a safer return to school for all students and staff.
+The goal of Ross Valley School District is to ensure a safer return to school for all students and staff.
 This handbook was developed in partnership with the Marin School Nurses Organization (MSNO) to support a healthier school environment during the COVID-19 pandemic.
 We are implementing enhanced health and safety practices and protocols, which includes intensifying cleaning and disinfecting of common spaces, restrooms, and frequently touched surfaces throughout our schools, maintaining physical distancing and stable classroom cohorts, and increasing personal protective behaviors (e.g., handwashing and face covering) based on guidance from the Marin County Office of Education (MCOE), Marin County Health and Human Services (MCHHS), California Department of Education (CDE), the California Department of Public Health (CDPH), and the Centers for Disease Control (CDC).

-Pleas se follow these guidelines to help us maintain a safe and healthy learning environment: Instruct your child / children in proper hand hygiene and respiratory etiquette.
-Limit travel and social activity to reduce possible exposure to COVID-19.
-Limit participation in group activities and gatherings with mixed households.
-Children should not participate in more than two (2) cohorts.
-What is a cohort ?
+Please follow these guidelines to help us maintain a safe and healthy learning environment:

+- □ Instruct your child / children in proper hand hygiene and respiratory etiquette. - Limit travel and social activity to reduce possible exposure to COVID-19. - □ Limit participation in group activities and gatherings with mixed households. - Children should not participate in more than two (2) cohorts. - What is a cohort?
 A cohort is a group of children who stay together to minimize COVID-19 exposure by limiting cross-over.
-Examples include elementary school class, aftercare youth sports club, recreational class.
-Your household and transportation group (e.g., bus) are not considered cohorts.
-Maintain physical distance and wear face coverings.
-Face coverings are required for students in 3rd grade and higher.
-Face coverings are strongly encouraged for students in transitional kindergarten through 2nd grade.
-Instruct your child in safely wearing and taking off face covers.
-Ensure your child arrives at school with a face covering daily (pack a back-up face covering ir their backpack).
-Plan for possible cohort or school closures.
-Review your school's site-specific protection plan (SSSPP).
-Talk to your child about precautions to take at school.
-Instruct your child to visit the school health office only if they feel sick.
-It is a high-risk area.
-Check your household and child / children each morning for signs of illness.
-Do not pre-medicate your child with symptomatic relief medications (e.g., ibuprofen [Motrin], acetaminophen [Tylenol], pseudoephedrine / Sudafed, diphenhydramine [Benadryl]) unless for known, chronic conditions; e.g., seasonal allergies; sinusitis) Do NOT send your child / children to school if they or anyone in the household (e.g., caregivers, siblings) exhibit any symptoms of COVID-19.
-Per CDC, people with COVID-19 have had a wide range of symptoms reported - ranging from mild symptoms to severe illness.
-Symptoms may appear 2-14 days after exposure to the virus.
-Contact your healthcare provider immediately to discuss testing for appropriate household members. ☐ Test or 10 : Students with the following more common symptoms of COVID-19 must be tested for COVID-19 or stay at home and isolate for at least 10 days:
+Examples include elementary school class, aftercare, youth sports club, recreational class.
+Your household and transportation group (e.g., bus) are not considered cohorts. - □ Maintain physical distance and wear face coverings. - Face coverings are required for all students - Instruct your child in safely wearing and taking off face covers.
+Ensure your child arrives at school with a face covering daily (pack a back-up face covering in their backpack). - □ Plan for possible cohort or school closures. - □ Review your school's site-specific protection plan (SSSPP).
+Talk to your child about precautions to take at school. - □ Instruct your child to visit the school health office only if they feel sick.
+It is a high-risk area. - Check your household and child / children each morning for signs of illness. - Do not pre-medicate your child with symptomatic relief medications (e.g., ibuprofen [Motrin], acetaminophen [Tylenol], pseudoephedrine / Sudafed, diphenhydramine [Benadryl]) unless for known, chronic conditions; e.g., seasonal allergies; sinusitis) - Do NOT send your child / children to school if they or anyone in the household (e.g., caregivers, siblings) exhibit any symptoms of COVID-19.
+Per CDC, people with COVID-19 have had a wide range of symptoms reported ranging from mild symptoms to severe illness.
+Symptoms may appear 2-14 days after exposure to the virus. - Contact your healthcare provider immediately to discuss testing for appropriate household members.